PROJECTS & PROGRAMS

 Energy efficiency projects have had some of the highest returns on our investment in terms of Greenhouse Gas emissions reductions so we strive to find opportunities to increase our efficiency.
 We have replaced 463 pedestrian lamp post heads to LED lightbulbs from metal halide light fixtures - saving an estimated 674 MTCO2e per year!

-Thank you to AHEC for helping us
+Thank you to AHEC for helping us with this project and funding.

 Water Action Plan